ARPA-SIMC/CRITERIA1D/README.md

 [ARPAE Hydro-Meteo-Climate Service](https://github.com/ARPA-SIMC), Emilia-Romagna, Italy

 The executables (*CRITERIA1D, CRITERIA_GEO, CROP_EDITOR, SOIL_EDITOR, HEAT1D*) are released under the GNU GPL license, the libraries (*agrolib*) are released under the GNU LGPL license.

+## Contacts
+- Fausto Tomei ftomei@arpae.it
+- Gabriele Antolini gantolini@arpae.it

+CRITERIA-1D is operational at [Arpae Emilia-Romagna](https://www.arpae.it/it/temi-ambientali/meteo/scopri-di-piu/strumenti-di-modellistica/criteria/criteria-modello-di-bilancio-idrico) and has been used in various international projects (Demeter, Ensembles, Vintage, Moses, Clara, Highlander)
+[Criteria API](https://criteria.vaimee.it/) is a project of [VAIMEE](https://vaimee.com/) to provide the power of the model to the most diverse applications.